Warzone2100/warzone2100/macosx/README.txt

 This program is distributed as a self-contained application bundle.
-It should run without requiring any additional software on MacOS X 10.5 "Leopard" on either PowerPC or Intel systems.
+It should run without requiring any additional software on MacOS X 10.6 "Snow Leopard" on Intel 64bit systems.

 Please contact the Warzone Resurrection at http://wz2100.net/ if you have any problems with this software.